adamchainz/seporaitis.github.com/_posts/2012-02-27-your-frameworks-and-mvcs-are-wrong.md

 logic is okay, but then you end up opening Model class, adding/removing parameters to methods and changing various queries again and again.
 It fells unnatural to me now and actually this came along unnoticed until I saw an approach disturbingly different from what I was used to.
-I will try to elaborate on this in my next post, but to put it short - your data should be your model and not the model should constrain your data.
+I will elaborate on this in my next post, but to put it short - your data should be your model and not the model should constrain your data.

 ## Views are wrong